nicolasgomollon/RecordScreen/Readme.md

 I wanted to play around with screen recording capabilities, so I created a fresh Xcode project and used [RecordMyScreen](https://github.com/coolstar/RecordMyScreen) as a starting point.

-I cleaned up the code, made the switch to ARC, and I also managed to fix a few things, such as keeping other apps from stopping the screen recording, using a faster frame rate, and saving screenshots as PNG images instead of JPEG images.
-This increases the recording quality, speeds up the encoding process at the end, and I think it even reduces the file size.

 I also took the chance to play around with designs and rethink the interface from scratch.
 I tried to keep the app as minimal as possible.
 I'm still learning about design, so if you think you have something better, feel free to make a Pull Request! :)